-Several times since entering into the Credit Agreements we were not in compliance with certain covenants under the credit facility.
+Several times since entering into the Credit Agreements we were not in compliance with certain covenants under the Credit Facility.
 In connection with each event of noncompliance, Wells Fargo waived the event of default and, on several occasions, the Company amended the Credit Agreements in response to the default and waiver.
-If we had not obtained the waivers and amended the Credit Agreements, we would not be able to draw additional funds under the credit facility.
+If we had not obtained the waivers and amended the Credit Agreements, we would not be able to draw additional funds under the Credit Facility.
 In addition, the Company has pledged its accounts receivables, inventories, equipment, patents and other assets as collateral for its Credit Agreements, which would be subject to seizure by Wells Fargo if the Company were in default under the Credit Agreements and unable to repay the indebtedness.
 Wells Fargo also has the option to terminate the Credit Agreements or accelerate the indebtedness during a period of noncompliance.
 Based on our current forecasts, management believes we will maintain compliance with the covenants contained in the amended Credit Agreements for at least the next twelve months.
 If a covenant violation were to occur, management would attempt to negotiate a waiver of compliance from Wells Fargo.
-As of June 30, 2016 the Company was in compliance with the covenants contained in the amended Credit Agreements for Fiscal 2017.
+As of September 30, 2016 the Company was in compliance with the covenants contained in the amended Credit Agreements for Fiscal 2017.

-Working Capital During the first quarter of Fiscal 2017, the Company's working capital requirements were in accordance with management's plan, primarily because of a reduction in inventory and the timing of payments of accounts payable.
-Although the Company didn't fully achieve its planned number of product shipments during the first quarter of Fiscal 2017, resulting in lower than expected revenue, the Company achieved lower than expected net loss primarily because of reductions in operating expenses and bad debt recovery.
-We continue to be negatively impacted by the volatility of the global oil and gas markets, a substantially stronger U.S. dollar (making our products more expensive overseas) and ongoing geopolitical tensions in Russia, North Africa and Middle East.
-Our cash and cash equivalents as of June 30, 2016 and March 31, 2016 were \$19.0 million (\$24.0 million when combined with restricted cash related to the credit facility) and \$11.7 million (\$16.7 million when combined with restricted cash related to the credit facility) million, respectively.
-Cash and cash equivalents and restricted cash, less the amount outstanding under the credit facility, was \$18.0 million and \$7.2 million as of June 30, 2016 and March 31, 2016, respectively.
+Working Capital The Company's working capital requirements during the second quarter of Fiscal 2017 were higher than planned, primarily as a result of higher finished goods inventory, warranty claims and reductions to accounts payable as a result of payments made by the Company.
+Additionally, the Company didn't fully achieve its planned number of product shipments during the second quarter of Fiscal 2017, resulting in lower than expected revenue primarily in the oil and gas markets.
+We continue to be negatively impacted by the volatility of the global oil and gas markets, a strong U.S. dollar (making our products more expensive overseas) and ongoing geopolitical tensions in Russia, North Africa and the Middle East.
+Our cash and cash equivalents as of September 30, 2016 and March 31, 2016 were \$11.1 million (\$16.1 million when combined with restricted cash related to the Credit Facility) and \$11.7 million (\$16.7 million when combined with restricted cash related to the Credit Facility) million, respectively.
+Cash and cash equivalents and restricted cash, less the amount outstanding under the Credit Facility, was \$9.9 million and \$7.2 million as of September 30, 2016 and March 31, 2016, respectively.